wang-haoxian/sharockys.github.io/content/en/posts/metallb_k3s/index.md

 Now you can create LoadBalancer services in K3S and MetalLB will automatically assign an IP address from the specified IP address range.
 Let's try our example with guestbook app.
-If you didn't see the example, you can find it here: [](../guest_book/index.md) This time we will use the `LoadBalancer` service type.
+If you didn't see the example, you can find it here: [Deploy guestbook example in K3D](../guest_book)
+This time we will use the `LoadBalancer` service type.
 ```YAML
 kind: Service